yen6465/uart-command-parser/README.md

 ![Command parser](./ucmd-cmd_parser.png)

-If typing a stirng without `@` prefix, we can see echo string:
+If typing a stirng without `@` prefix, we can see the echo string:

 ![Message echo](./ucmd-message.png)